jarrah31/timelapse-creator/README.md

 It's primary purpose is to work with the excellent video surveillance software SecuritySpy for MacOS. https://www.bensoftware.com/securityspy/

 ## Prerequisites
-Using Brew (https://brew.sh), installed the following packages:
+Using Brew (https://brew.sh), install the following packages:

 `brew install ffmpeg coreutils gnu-getopt`